Diabetes Postgraduate Diploma/Postgraduate Certificate

 It is possible to use this route to accumulate credits towards our MSc in Diabetes.

-For the Postgraduate Certificate you can choose from three of the following six modules.
-Students taking the Postgraduate Diploma take all six modules.
+For the Postgraduate Certificate you will choose three of these modules.
+For the Postgraduate Diploma you will take all six modules.
 Each module lasts ten weeks:

 - Prevention, Early Detection and Screening in Diabetes